wp-plugins/gotmls/readme.txt

 2. An example scan that found some threats.

 == Changelog ==

+= 1.2.05.20 =
+* Changed registration to allow for multiple sites/keys to be registered under one user/email.

 = 1.2.05.04 =
 * Fixed "Invalid Threat level" Error on default values for pre-registration scans.